 A final defining feature of team coaching is the role of the coach, which is deliberately lower in profile than that of a consultant or facilitator.
-All meetings and work sessions in which team coaching occurs are fully owned by the team leader and members, not by the coach.
-The coach acts as a guide, supporting the leader in leadership and the members in membership.
+All meetings and work sessions in which team coaching occurs are fully owned by the team leader and members, not by the team coach.
+The team coach acts as a guide, supporting the leader in leadership and the members in membership.
 When the team achieves transformation, it’s their victory, and they’re fully empowered to move forward on their own.

 Other methodologies for working with teams share various features in common with team coaching.
 However, as I’ll describe, they all differ in at least one or two crucial ways.
 Keep in mind that throughout these descriptions, what I’m addressing is the “pure” form of each discipline.
 In practice, most team engagements include a blend of at least two different approaches.
 At the end of this article, I’ll describe how a combination of professional practices could be used to help Renata and her Senior Leadership Team.